barrucadu/govuk-k8s/provisioning/README.markdown

 [`.test` is a reserved TLD]: https://tools.ietf.org/html/rfc2606

-You may want to customise the following variables:
+You may want to customise the following terraform variables:

 | Variable                       | Default                           | Meaning                                              |
 | ------------------------------ | --------------------------------- | ---------------------------------------------------- |